rust-cli/team/src/tutorial/output.md

 <aside>

-**Beware**: Printing escape codes can be dangerous, putting the user's terinal into a weird state.
+**Beware**: Printing escape codes can be dangerous, putting the user's terminal into a weird state.
 Always be careful when manually printing them!

-Ideally you should be using the `ansi_term` crate when dealing with raw escape codes to make your (and your user's) life easier.
+Ideally you should be using a crate like `ansi_term` when dealing with raw escape codes to make your (and your user's) life easier.